wjddnjs33/wjddnjs33/README.md

 ---
 # **Introduce 🙂**

-I’m a person studying web security(Cyber Security) in Korea and currently a newbie :) And I think so.
+I’m a person studying web security(Cyber Security) in Korea and currently a newbie :)

+> I think so.
 If you want to get what you want, you have to throw away what you want

 ---
 # **Contact 💻**